A rush is exactly what you feel during this week-long grab for the best future members.

 READ YOUR IFC’S RECRUITMENT RULES!

-Still, no matter how much you think you’ve got the rules down, you never know when the hecticness of rush week will leave you forgetting things.
+Still, no matter how much you think you’ve got the rules down, you never know when the hecticness of recruitment week will leave you forgetting things.

 Instead of guessing in that situation, brush up on the rules when necessary.
 Keep a copy nearby.
 These include info on things like: